Functions Overview

 Invocation Logs

 AWS CloudWatch is a great initial store for your AWS and application log data.
-However, it is often difficult to locate the specific log events in the sea of log groups and streams.
-SenseDeep downloads and correlates your Lambda log data and then isolates log events into discrete Lambda invocation traces.
+However, it slow and difficult to locate the specific log events in the sea of log groups and streams.
+SenseDeep captures and correlates your lambda log data and isolates log events into discrete lambda invocation traces.
 These traces are analyzed for signals of potential issues and overall service trends.

 When a SenseDeep alarm triggers, the relevant invocation trace is associated with the alert so you can instantly view the root cause of the alert.